Gego: Space

-Gego's idea of a series artworks that would be titled "Drawings Without Paper" reflects on her view of space.
-Gego considered space as its own form; as if her artwork was occupying the artwork of the room itself.
-Since her work is made from nets and grid-like materials, negative space is everywhere, causing the negative as well as the positive space to be appreciated.
+Gego's idea of a series of artworks that would be titled "Drawings Without Paper" reflected on her view of space.
+She considered space as its own form; as if her artwork was occupying the artwork of the room itself.
+Since her work is made from nets and grid-like materials, negative space is everywhere, creating an appreciation of both the negative as well as the positive space.
 But it is the shadows created by her works that reveal the integral connection between the sculpture and the room it occupies.
-Gego is thus allowed to play with the idea of the stable and unstable elements of art.
-The stable elements of art is the sculpture itself, while the unstable elements consist of the constantly changing shadows and the slight movement in her design due to the fragility of her materials.
-In fact, the way her sculptures exist in space changes every time it was installed because Gego had the power to recreate the image as she wanted.
+In Gego's work, she was thus allowed to play with the idea of the stable and unstable elements of art: The stable elements of art is the sculpture itself, while the unstable elements consist of the constantly changing shadows and the slight movement in her design due to the fragility of her materials.
+In fact, the way Gego's sculptures exist in space changes every time it was installed because she had the power to recreate the image as she wanted.

 Tamarind Lithography Workshop

-On the invitation of June Wayne, Gego briefly visited Tamarind Lithography Workshop in Los Angeles (now Tamarind Institute) in 1963 and returned as an artist-fellow from November to December 1966, during which time she created thirty-one lithographs, including two books of lithographs.
+On the invitation of June Wayne, Gego briefly visited Tamarind Lithography Workshop in Los Angeles (now Tamarind Institute) in 1963 and returned as an artist-fellow from November to December 1966, during which time she created thirty-one lithographs, including two books of them.

 Gego explained her interest in using non-traditional formats in her printmaking in a speech at Tamarind in 1966: "I think that series of sheets with a coherent meaning must be gathered in a way that they can be easily enjoyed so I make books."

 As in her three-dimensional installations, Gego used printmaking as a mode of linear experimentation.
-The artist used line, and its infinite variations, to explore negative space, or what she called, the "nothing between the lines."
-At a reception honoring the artist at Tamarind in 1966 she explained, "I discovered that sometimes the in-between lines is as important as the lines by [themselves]."
+She used line, and its infinite variations, to explore negative space, or what she called, the "nothing between the lines."
+At a reception honoring her at Tamarind in 1966 she explained, "I discovered that sometimes the in-between lines is as important as the lines by [themselves]."

 Reticulárea

 Her series of Reticuláreas is undoubtedly her most popular and most talked about group of artworks.
 Her first series was created in 1969.
 Pieces of aluminum and steel were joined together to create an interweaving of nets and webs that fills the entire room when exhibited.
 Her use of repetition and layering in the massive structure causes the piece to seem endless.
-Indeed, Gego's attention to line and space creates a beautiful artwork for the viewer.
 Since her death, the permanent collection of Reticuláreas is in the Galería de Arte Nacional in Caracas, Venezuela.